THE FUR INDUSTRY FAILS EVERY TEST OF MORALITY ~ NOTHING JUSTIFIES EXPOSING ANIMALS TO PROLONGED SUFFERING FOR ITEMS NOBODY NEEDS IN THE 21st CENTURY.

-NO – DON’T BE LEFT BEHIND THE TIDE OF GLOBAL POPULAR OPINION AND LEGISLATION AGAINST FUR FARMING.
-PLEASE BAN THE SALE OF ALL FUR PRODUCTS!
+NO – DON’T BE LEFT BEHIND THE TIDE OF GLOBAL POPULAR OPINION AND LEGISLATION AGAINST THE FUR TRADE.
+PLEASE DON’T SUPPORT THE FUR INDUSTRY IN ANY WAY!

 As Philip Wollen (Australian philanthropist and former vice-president of Citi Bank) from The Kindness Trust states, “fur farms are gulags of despair; they commit the most heinous of abuses for the most trivial of reasons” (January, 2013).